-Only 7% of European farmers are under the age of 35 and many senior farmers have no successors.
-Our organisations work daily to advise and support new farmers, particularly newcomers.
-This experience highlights the considerable hurdle of accessing land for farming.
+Our organisations’ experiences in advising and supporting new farmers highlight the considerable hurdle of accessing land for farming.
 Access to land is now widely recognised as the number one obstacle to entering farming in Europe.
 Yet, the situation remains little-known and little-studied.

-Based on country case studies and new farmers’ portraits, this report attempts to present an overview and characterise these novel ways to access land for farming.
-Read it to learn about innovativeness, dedication and enthusiasm of new farmers and the organisations that support them!
+Read "Europe’s New Farmers" to learn about innovativeness, dedication and enthusiasm of new farmers and the organisations that support them!